 257.722(8) Milk Hauler Exemption, The state transportation department for roads under its jurisdiction and a county road commission for roads under its jurisdiction may grant exemptions from seasonal weight restrictions for milk on specific routes when requested in writing.
 Approval or denial of a request for an exemption shall be given by written notice to the applicant within 30 days after the date of submission of the application.
 If a request is denied, the written notice shall state the reason for denial and alternate routes for which the permit may be issued.
 The applicant shall have the right to appeal to the state transportation commission or the county road commission.
 These exemptions shall not apply on county roads in counties that have negotiated agreements with milk haulers or haulers of other commodities during periods of seasonal load limits before April 14, 1993.
 This subsection does not limit the ability of these counties to continue to negotiate such agreements.

 MICHIGAN WEIGHT AND AXLE LOAD LIMITS

 Understanding the axle and weight load limits can be very confusing.
-To better help you, click on the link below for a simple guide for maximum axle load limits that is NOT INTENDED FOR LEGAL PURPOSES.
+For a better explanation on Michigan weight and axle load limits and how to calculate you axle loads, please refer to Michigan Center for Truck Safety at www.truckingsafety.org and utilize the most current edition of the Truck Drivers Guidebook: https://www.truckingsafety.org/Portals/0/GuideBooks/TDBG19thEd.pdf.
 You are responsible for familiarity with complete weight laws found in the Michigan Vehicle Code, Section 257.722.